gandwarf/tp/docs/UserGuide.md

 - A client can have any number of tags (including 0)
 - When there is a preference then there should be a frequency.
 If not, then frequency will be 0 by default.
 While preference is also optional like tag.
 - Phone: Only number digits (0-9) of length 8 without spaces
-- Name: Only case-sensitive alphabets (a-z) and one space between each word
+- Name: Only case-sensitive alphabets (a-z) and one space between each word.
+The length should smaller than 40 characters
 - Address: Any input is ok (if only alphabet and number, then user can not input “#”)
 </box>